temporalio/documentation/docs/typescript/testing.md

 </CustomWarning>

-The Node.js SDK does not yet have a test suite that allows time skipping.
+The TypeScript SDK does not yet have a test suite that allows time skipping.

 - Since Activities are async functions, they should be testable as long as you avoid using [Context](https://nodejs.temporal.io/api/classes/activity.context) or are able to mock it.
 - You can test Workflows by running them with a [WorkflowClient](https://nodejs.temporal.io/api/classes/client.workflowclient).